Bullet points make you a stronger content marketer?

 The goal of strategic bullet points is primarily to keep people reading.
-You’re highlighting easily-digestible bits of important information, which keeps attention focused and breaks up dense pools of text.
+You’re highlighting easily digestible bits of important information, which keeps your reader’s attention focused and breaks up dense pools of text.

-The downside is that if you write weak, boring bullet points, you’re giving the reader an express invitation to leave.
-People scan text to decide if they want to keep reading, but also as a way to justify NOT reading.
+The downside is that if you write weak, boring bullet points, you give the reader an express invitation to leave.
+People scan content to decide if they want to keep reading, but also as a way to justify not reading.

 So let’s write some better bullet points.